-- (1) The function of an accredited person who is an approved examiner is to inspect a vehicle under the Vehicle Standards and Safety Regulation to decide whether or not the vehicle is defective. - (2) The function of an accredited person who is an approved person is to inspect a modified vehicle under the Vehicle Standards and Safety Regulation to decide whether or not the modification makes the vehicle defective. - (3) In this section-
+- (1) The function of an accredited person who is an approved examiner is to inspect a vehicle under the Vehicle Standards and Safety Regulation to decide whether or not the vehicle is defective. - (2) The function of an accredited person who is an approved person is to inspect a vehicle that is a modified vehicle under the Vehicle Standards and Safety Regulation to decide whether or not the modification makes the vehicle defective. - (3) Subsection (4) applies if the Heavy Vehicle National Law (Queensland), Part 3.3 provides for a modification, to which that Part applies, to be approved by an approved vehicle examiner under that Law. - (4) It is also the function of an accredited person who is an approved person to approve the modification.